Noe Zhordania: Revolution and independence

-In December 1920, the League of Nations refused to make Georgia and Armenia members, but, after a month, in January 1921, Georgia had reached international legal recognition.
+In December 1920, the League of Nations refused to make Georgia and Armenia members, but, after a month, in January 1921, Georgia reached international legal recognition.
 In February, the Constituent Assembly adopted the Constitution of the Democratic Republic.
 In three years, his government had organized a successful land reform, adopted comprehensive social and political legislation, and cultivated widespread international ties, enabling Georgia to become the only Transcaucasian nation to earn de jure recognition from Soviet Russia and the Western powers.
 Apart from massive peasant support, his government managed to gain, through combining socialism, democracy, and a moderate form of nationalism, the loyalty of the intellectual élites and nobility, and played a crucial role in transforming Georgia into a modern political nation.
 However, the invasion of the Soviet armies in February–March 1921 toppled the Georgian government, forcing Zhordania and many of his colleagues to seek refuge in France, where he led the government-in-exile and continued his efforts to earn international recognition of the Soviet occupation of Georgia and foreign support for Georgian independence until his death in Paris in 1953.

-In 1923, Noe Zhordania made an appeal to Washington in which he said:
+In 1923, Noe Zhordania made an appeal to the United States in which he said:

 He also said in the appeal that Chekists had killed without trial hundreds of people, including women and children, many of them from the Georgian intellectual class.